Stability and robustness of mathematical quasicrystals under statistical convergence

-To warm up before addressing the stability of quasicrystallinity, we study the convergence of locally finite point configurations under both Gromov-Hausdorff and statistical convergence.
-It is quite direct to see the following equivalence between the Gromov-Hausdorff convergence of uniformly discrete sets and the weak convergence of the corresponding measures \eqref{eq: diracX}; we include its proof only to make the exposition self-contained.
+To warm up before addressing the stability of quasicrystallinity, we study the convergence of locally finite point configurations under both Hausdorff and statistical convergence.
+It is quite direct to see the following equivalence between the Hausdorff convergence of uniformly discrete sets and the weak convergence of the corresponding measures \eqref{eq: diracX}; we include its proof only to make the exposition self-contained.

 \begin{prop} Let $(X_n)_{n\geq 1}\subset\mathcal{UD}_{r_0,d}$.
-Then $X_n\xrightarrow{\rho_{GH}}X$ if and only if $\delta_{X_n}\to\delta_X$ in the vague sense. \end{prop} \begin{proof} Let $\epsilon>0$ and fix $f\in C_c(\R^d)$ (in particular $f$ is uniformly continuous); then there is $\sigma=\sigma(\epsilon)>0$ such that
+Then $X_n\xrightarrow{\rho_{H}}X$ if and only if $\delta_{X_n}\to\delta_X$ in the vague sense. \end{prop} \begin{proof} Let $\epsilon>0$ and fix $f\in C_c(\R^d)$ (in particular $f$ is uniformly continuous); then there is $\sigma=\sigma(\epsilon)>0$ such that:

-Consider $R_f=R_{f,\epsilon}>0$ such that $\mathsf{supp}(f)\subset B_{R_f}$ and $d_H(X^{(R_f)}_n, X^{(R_f)})\leq\frac{1}{R_f}<\sigma$ for every $n\in\N$ sufficiently large; also, write $X_k^{(R_f)}=\{p_{1,n},\ldots, p_{l_{R_f},n}\}$ and $X^{(R_f)}=\{p_{1},\ldots, p_{l_{R_f}}\}$, where $\|p_{i,k}-p_i\|<\sigma$ and $l_{R_f}:=\#X^{(R_f)}=\# X_k^{(R_f)}$; this is possible since $X_n\to X$ with respect to $\rho_{GH}$ and that $X_n,X\in\mathcal{UD}_{r_0,d}$, for every $n\in\N$.
+Consider $R_f=R_{f,\epsilon}>0$ such that $\mathsf{supp}(f)\subset B_{R_f}$ and $d_H(X^{(R_f)}_n, X^{(R_f)})\leq\frac{1}{R_f}<\sigma$ for every $n\in\N$ sufficiently large; also, write $X_k^{(R_f)}=\{p_{1,n},\ldots, p_{l_{R_f},n}\}$ and $X^{(R_f)}=\{p_{1},\ldots, p_{l_{R_f}}\}$, where $\|p_{i,k}-p_i\|<\sigma$ and $l_{R_f}:=\#X^{(R_f)}=\# X_k^{(R_f)}$; this is possible since $X_n\to X$ with respect to $\rho_{H}$ and that $X_n,X\in\mathcal{UD}_{r_0,d}$, for every $n\in\N$.
 Then:

 where in the last step we used that $f$ vanishes in $B_{R_f}\setminus\mathsf{supp}(f)$; this prove the "only if" part.